23 March 2026

 • Provide leadership and oversight of daily flight operations at the assigned site.

-• Act as PIC and conduct safe and efficient multi-engine flight operations in accordance with FAA Part 91 regulations and company procedures.
+• Act as Pilot in Command (PIC) and conduct safe and efficient multi-engine flight operations in accordance with FAA Part 91 regulations and company procedures.

 • Establish, implement, and maintain standardized operating practices across the pilot group.

-• Serve as the primary point of contact for USAF personnel and site-level government coordination, ensuring clear communication and alignment with program objectives.
+• Serve as the primary point of contact for USAF personnel and site-level government coordination.

 • Serve as the primary point of contact for site-level operational issues, coordination, and execution.